AustralianAntarcticDivision/raadvrt/README.md

     `raster::crs()`, `raster::extent()`)
   - using `raster::flip()` where needed
   - other weird cases …

+In theory we could parameterize the VRT creation, but that’s more lofty and no one else cares it seems.

 These fixes are R-only, not communicable to users of other systems, can’t be streamed through GDAL itself, or through other R GDAL